hatchr-assessments/intermediate-angular-assessment/README.md

 ## Task steps

+1. Implement **`CustomerService`** methods for getting a list of customers, getting the details of a specific customer, updating a customer's details, adding a new customer and deleting an existing customer.
+Use the HttpClient service to make the relevant HTTP requests to the mocked API.
+Make sure that your mock API is running (i.e. with `json-server --watch db.json --port 3004`).
-1. Create a new module called **`DashboardModule`**.
-This module should include a new component called **`DashboardComponent`**.
-The **`DashboardComponent`** should display a dashboard view that includes a chart showing the total revenue for each month of the current year.
-Use the mocked **`orders`** data provided in the boilerplate.
+2. Create a new component called **`CustomerListComponent`**.
+This component should display a list of customers, including their name and email address.
+Use the mocked customer data API to display the list of customers in the component.
-2. Extend the **`DashboardComponent`** created in task 1 to include a summary view that displays the total revenue and number of orders for the current month.
-3. Create a new component called **`OrderListComponent`**.
-This component should display a list of orders, including their ID, customer name, order date, and total price.
-Use the mocked **`orders`** data provided in the boilerplate.
+3. Create a new component called **`CustomerFormComponent`**.
+This component should allow users to add a new customer with their name and email address.
+Use reactive forms to implement the form and validation.
+After submitting the form, add the new customer to the list in the **`CustomerListComponent`**.
-4. Extend the **`OrderListComponent`** created in task 3 to allow users to filter the list of orders by customer name and order date.
-Add input fields to the component that allow users to enter a search query and date range, and update the list of orders to show only those whose customer name matches the query and whose order date falls within the specified range.
+4. Extend the **`CustomerListComponent`** created in the previous question to allow users to filter the list of customers by name.
+Add an input field to the component that allows users to enter a search query, and update the list of customers to show only those whose name matches the query.
-5. Create a new module called **`AdminModule`**.
-This module should include a new component called **`AdminComponent`**.
-The **`AdminComponent`** should display a view that allows users to edit the details of a specific order, including the customer name, order date, and items.
-Use the mocked **`orders`** data provided in the boilerplate.
-6. Add form validation to the **`AdminComponent`** to ensure that the user enters valid values when updating an order's details, including customer name, order date, and items.
-7. Discussion: The current implementation of the **`OrderListComponent`** uses a simple filter function to filter the list of orders.
-Suggest and discuss any improvements or changes you could make to improve the performance and scalability of the filtering function.
-Explain your reasoning for your proposed changes.
-You can add your discussion in your Pull Request as comments
+5. Implement a mechanism for the search feature you added to the **`CustomerListComponent`** that you believe would improve the performance this feature. (eg. batch buffer, caching, debounce time, rate limiting)

 ## How to Submit